2 min read

 • Channel coils

-Designing an induction coil for your application
+Designing a coil for your application

 Start with understanding where the heat needs to be generated in the part to perform the process, and then design the coil to achieve the heating effect.
 Similarly, frequency selection will depend on the induction heating application you’ll be using for your part.

 Want to learn more?
 If you’d like to get an experienced set of eyes on your induction application, our team is available for consultation.
-Contact us here!

 Ambrell's Coil Design Guide